-Her research explores and experiments with energy innovations that enhance social sustainability and resilience.
-Her analysis of the implications of the surge in adoption of rooftop solar systems in the Energy Law Journal, Does Disruptive Competition Mean a Death Spiral for Electric Utilities?, garnered national media attention including interviews with the Wall Street Journal and Los Angeles Times.
-The article has been cited in state regulatory reforms, including in New York, and in several legal casebooks.
-A follow-on study in the Journal of Applied Corporate Finance, Corporate Finance and Sustainability: The Case of the Electric Utility Industry, tests the strategy of deploying standard finance principles in new ways to achieve rapid, accelerated sustainability transitions against theoretical and real-life policy experimentation in New York and Minnesota.
-She continues to work on advancing societal resilience through local energy decisions, expanding governance of energy transitions to include climate engineering and carbon dioxide removal scenarios through public policy frameworks, and exploring pathways for deep innovation in response to disasters -- from drought-induced water scarcity in the west and Great Lakes regions to post-hurricane recovery of energy systems in Puerto Rico.
+Her research has impact in the real world.
+Her analysis of the significance of rooftop solar innovations for utilities and regulators appeared as the lead article in the Energy Law Journal, entitled Does Disruptive Competition Mean a Death Spiral for Electric Utilities? and garnered national media attention, including interviews with the Wall Street Journal and Los Angeles Times.
+It has been cited in state regulatory reforms and in legal textbooks.
+A related study in the Journal of Applied Corporate Finance, Corporate Finance and Sustainability: The Case of the Electric Utility Industry, tested the feasibility of applying standard finance principles to achieve more rapid sustainable energy investments, focusing on examples in New York and Minnesota.
+Her emphasis on advancing societal resilience means including public attitudes and cultural knowledge in problem solving, illustrated in Narrative futures and the governance of energy transitions, and in governance of emerging technologies in climate and carbon dioxide removal, capture and use.
+She also explores strategies for proactive mitigation of water scarcity, wildfires and extreme temperatures in the Central and Western US and post-hurricane recovery of energy systems in Puerto Rico.

 I am primarily interested in how people collectively navigate critical challenges, which means that I am preoccupied with moments of change and transformation.
 These often present as some kind of societal crisis and tend to be extremely vexing because they not only intertwine with other important things but challenge the individuals involved in personal and professional ways that can vary from the most technical to the most emotional.
 Seldom, if ever, is one person equipped to resolve such crises alone.
 People are making choices in some sort of collective way, whether we are talking about a town hall meeting, a corporate board room, a legislative session, or an amorphous societal dialogue.
 How people deliberate and make choices -- preferably well -- in consequential moments, is of great interest to me.